Hearthstone: Expansions and Adventures

-As a collectable card game, Hearthstone has been expanded with the combination of Expansions and Adventures, with roughly three new sets released each year, in addition to the core card set.
+As a collectable card game, Hearthstone has been expanded with the combination of Expansions and Adventures in addition to the core card set.
 Initially, Blizzard introduced an alternating series of Expansions and Adventures, with roughly three new sets released each year.
 Expansions are new card sets, containing between 100 and 200 new cards, that become available to buy or win, as well as introducing new mechanics to the gameplay.
 Adventures featured smaller number of cards, around 30, which could only be earned by completing multiple tiers of story-based challenges and boss fights in single-player mode.
 However, by 2017, Blizzard moved to exclusively Expansions, as cards from the Adventure series were readily used in gameplay.
 Starting in 2021, smaller mini-sets were released among the three yearly expansions, each set featuring a few dozen cards centered around a specific theme as a replacement for Adventures.

 To avoid power creep with the large number of cards, Blizzard adopted a "Year" moniker in 2018 to identify when expansions rotate and retire from Standard format, such that only cards from the current and previous year may be used for Standard format, while Wild allows all cards to be used.
 Since 2021, Blizzard has also modified the Core card set to rotate out older cards and bring new cards from expansions.